snapcraft: command reference

 $ snapcraft list-plugins ant cmake gulp kernel nil python3 tar-content autotools copy jdk make nodejs qmake catkin go kbuild maven python2 scons

-Authenticate session against Ubuntu One SSO.
+Authenticate session against Ubuntu One.

 Clear session credentials.

-Register a package name in the store.
+Register a package name in the Snap Store.

 $ snapcraft register foo Registering foo.
 Congratulations!
 You're now the publisher for 'foo'.